Yuiko-tsr/unit-4/CSelp.md

 **User Feedback**
 * Marina Mendieta testing (Beta testing by developer):
+    * Good UI, very promising if expanded further, aditionally it shows versatility since it has both foods and movies.
+I would add images for every post and possibly a posting system for the user.
-** You should make sure that the comments can only be editted and deleted by the user that posted it.
+** You should make sure that the comments can only be edited and deleted by the user that posted it.
 * Miki Hayashi testing (Beta testing by non-developer):
 ** Easy to navigate, clear design, maybe for the further improvement you could add on the all food page to see whether I have liked the specific category or not.